-With activities and entertainment for Kids, Teens and Families now spread across three exciting areas, it’s no wonder Latitude has previously won Best Family Festival and ‘Best Family Day Out’.
+With activities and entertainment for kids, teens and families now spread across three exciting areas, it’s no wonder Latitude has previously won Best Family Festival and ‘Best Family Day Out’.
 It’s definitely a top family friendly festival!

 A proper pop festival in the beautiful grounds of Henham Park, Suffolk.
 Arranged around the Latitude Lake is a stunning Kids Area, where children are entertained with fire shows, pizza-making, traditional woodland crafts and a host of exciting science experiments.
 There is also an Inbetweeners’ Teen Area.
 Here, teenagers can take part in music, media, fashion and technology workshops, or learn wildlife survival skills.

 Weekend ticket, £197.50 for adults, £10 for kids under 12; latitudefestival.com

 If you want to read more on Family Friendly Festivals from us, take a look at our Family Friendly Festivals page too!

 Larmer Tree took a break for 2017, but you can read Zena’s Suitcase’s review of Larmer Tree Festival 2017 here.

 In 2017 Zena’s Suitcase decided it was a little lacking in variety for children and whilst they had a fabulous weekend, maybe something was missing.
 We are hoping that 2018 will be as good as 2016 and put this festival firmly back on the map.

 Tickets are just being released now.
 Early Bird tickets have sold out but Tier One tickets are now starting to be released.
 Good news is that under 10’s are free for the weekend.